ibm-cloud-docs/power-iaas/SAP-certified-profiles.md

 ## SAP profile attributes and performance metrics
 {: #sap-performance-metrics}

-The following table describes the fields listed for an SAP profile on the Power Virtual Server user interface, including its configuration details and performance indicators:
+The following table outlines the fields displayed for an SAP profile in the {{site.data.keyword.powerSys_notm}} user interface, along with their configuration details and associated performance indicators.

 | Field   | Description                                                                                                                                                                                                                                                                             |
 | ------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |